Domestic Violence

 -

-31% felt somewhat obligated to assist a victim of domestic violence by doing the individuals work or providing excuses for their absence.
+31% felt somewhat obligated to assist a victim of domestic violence by doing the individual's work or providing excuses for their absence.

 -